Whitespace404/AdventOfCode2023/README.md

 choked out of nervousness in P1.
 In retrospect, achieving a position on the leaderboard for P1 appears achievable with better execution.

+Day 9 update: Finished Part 2 finally.
+An absolute bodge of a solution, but it taught me how to break twice inside a nested for loop